 About the Festival

 The Canadian Mosaik Choral Festival enriches, energizes and inspires local community choral artists of all ages and levels of experience.
-Our mosaic of voices and song celebrates the broad range of communities in Canada and the choral art through workshops and performances in a non-competitive festival environment with a recognized choral professional; 2012 was Scott Leithead, 2013 Stephen Hatfield, 2014 Brian Tate, 2015 Mark Sirett, 2016 Laurier Fagnan, and this year we welcome Kellie Walsh!
+Our mosaic of voices and song celebrates the broad range of communities in Canada and the choral art through workshops and performances in a non-competitive festival environment with a recognized choral professional; 2012 was Scott Leithead, 2013 Stephen Hatfield, 2014 Brian Tate, 2015 Mark Sirett, 2016 Laurier Fagnan, 2017 Kellie Walsh, 2018 we had the team of guest conductor Jennifer Moir from Western University, and Soprano Essi Wuorela, of Finland's "Rajaton", and this year we welcome Kathleen Allan!

-Sponsored by Harmonia Choir of Ottawa, and École secondaire publique De La Salle, choirs from across the city have the unique opportunity to come together to sing in workshops and performance, led this year by guest conductor, and clinician Kellie Walsh.
-Workshops and rehearsals will culminate in an evening concert in which participants perform eclectic programmes by the local ensembles, and finally in a massed choir directed by Kellie Walsh and premiering a new piece by Kathleen Allan "Come and I Will Sing You".
+Sponsored by Harmonia Choir of Ottawa, and École secondaire publique De La Salle, choirs from across the city have the unique opportunity to come together to sing in workshops and performance, led this year by guest conductor, and clinician Kathleen Allan.
+Workshops and rehearsals will culminate in an evening concert in which participants perform eclectic programmes by the local ensembles.

 What is involved?